TyagiManshi/javascript-projects/README.md

 <br>

 # 👩‍💻 Introduction
 Welcome to the **JavaScript Projects Hub**!
-This repository showcases my hands-on learning and development journey with JavaScript. <br>
+This repository showcases my hands-on learning and development journey with JavaScript.
 Each project in this repository serves as a stepping stone in mastering JavaScript, and I hope they can be helpful for fellow developers looking to learn and grow!

 <br>